ACC 6501 ACCOUNTING ISSUES IN BUSINESS DECISIONS

 Prerequisite(s): Graduate standing; ACC 202; ECO 232; FIN 341; MGT371; MKT 381; “Course cannot be taken if student has already taken MGT 6572.”
 The capstone course for the undergraduate business school curriculum that integrates the fundamental aspects of business (marketing, finance, accounting, economics, operations) into a coherent view of management.
 Through the case analysis method, students study the role of strategy in the management of large and small firms and investigate principles and practices that lead to successful organizations, both public and private.
 The final project is a formal classroom presentation where students must demonstrate proficiency in both oral and written communication skills as they present the results of group and individual research applying the principles learned during the semester.

-MGT 6570 - MANAGING IN A GLOBAL ENVIRONMENT
+MGT 6570 - leadership IN A GLOBAL ENVIRONMENT

 Managing in the Global Environment is designed to refine students’ understanding and application of international business practice.
 The course explores the roles of government and non-government organizations in policy formation, culture and its influence on business ethics, human resource issues of recruitment, retention, training, and documentation of employees, the debate over international trade theory, trade relations and negotiation, tax issues, the oversight of supply chain management, and accountability in exporting and importing.
 The course utilizes lecture, small group discussion, case analysis, and project-based research in a hybrid format.